spikeganush/trickydex/PROJECT_DOCUMENTATION.md

 - When a player spells "BLADE", they are eliminated
 - The last player standing wins
 - Single-player mode is also available for practice

+## Reference Documentation

+### TrickList.md

+The project includes a comprehensive reference document (`TrickList.md`) that serves as the definitive source of truth for all trick data in the application:

+- **Purpose**: Provides detailed documentation of all tricks, variations, entrances, and difficulty combinations
+- **Format**: Structured Markdown with clear sections for each trick category
+- **Content**:
+  - Full descriptions of each trick and its execution
+  - Base difficulty ratings on the 10-point scale
+  - Popularity ratings on the 10-point scale
+  - All possible variations with their respective difficulty additions
+  - All possible entrances with their respective difficulty additions
+  - Complete list of difficulty combinations for each trick
+  - Table of contents for easy navigation

+This document is invaluable for:
+- Developers implementing new features related to tricks
+- Content editors updating trick descriptions or difficulty ratings
+- Users who want to explore the comprehensive trick database outside the app
+- Maintaining consistency between the app data and documentation

+The data in this file serves as the source material for the `trick.ts` implementation, ensuring that all difficulty ratings and trick descriptions in the app accurately reflect the documented values.

 ## Component Breakdown